Table of contents

 Transaction limits for a Coinbase account depend on verification status, deposit method, and country of residence.
 Coinbase Pro accounts have a withdrawal limit of USD 10,000 or its equivalent per day.
 Corporate accounts have a daily withdrawal limit of USD 50,000.

-Coinbase’s customer support can be reached via email and phone.
+Coinbase’s customer support can be available via email and phone.
 Users have reported the support team to have decent response times, usually replying within 24-48 hours for support tickets.

 The company and its platforms are fully compliant with all U.S. laws and regulations.
 The exchange keeps its user funds segregated, with 98% kept in cold storage.

 Other protection measurements that are included by both exchanges are 2-factor authentication and an intricate identity verification process.

 Coinbase offers an extra safety measure, as it has insured its online crypto funds by a syndicate of Lloyd’s of London.
 U.S. customers’ USD wallets are insured by the FDIC for losses of up to $250,000.

 Coinbase vs Coinbase Pro: Verdict